Grace Farms by SANAA is a Serpentine River that Snakes its Way Gracefully in New Canaan

 Side-bar-footer-forum

-The 2010 Pritzker Prize laureates, Kazuyo Sejima and Ryue Nishizawa, the architects behind SANAA, have been praised for designing buildings that seem deceptively simple.
-At the core of their work is an architectural vision that views a building as a seamless whole, where the physical presence retreats and forms a sensuous background for people, objects, activities and landscapes.
-This underlying philosophy is what attracted the Grace Farms Foundation into appointing SANAA for the design of Grace Farms in New Canaan, Connecticut.
+At the core of their work is an architectural vision that views a building as a seamless whole, where the physical presence retreats and forms a sensuous background for people, objects, activities, and landscapes.
+This underlying philosophy attracted the Grace Farms Foundation to appoint SANAA to design Grace Farms in New Canaan, Connecticut.

 The foundation’s vision for the ‘River’ was to create a place that sat lightly on the land and would build a community.
 Not a tower or a beacon, but a modest structure that would embrace people – Cultured Magazine